Angular Grid | Get Started with ag-Grid and Angular

 Hopefully you will forgive us this shortcut for the sake of keeping the article short and simple.
 Of course, you can substitute that bit with a real-world application logic after you are done with the tutorial.

 In addition to filtering and sorting, grouping is another effective way for the user to make sense out of large amounts of data.
-In our case, the data is not that much.
-Let's switch to a slightly larger data set:

-Afterwards, let's enable the enterprise features of ag-grid.
+Let's enable the enterprise features of ag-grid.
 Install the additional package:

 Then, add the import to